 How long does it take?

 The number of sessions depends upon the specific problem and number of memories, However, EMDR tends to process difficult experiences very quickly when compared to other traditional approaches.
-Due to the amount of material worked on in each session, the processing sessions are usually longer than standard therapy sessions, lasting up to 80 minutes.
-The amount of preparation required will also vary from client to client.
+The amount of preparation required will vary from client to client.
 In the majority of cases, the active processing of memories should begin after two or three sessions.